Interested in printing your own calendars in Lightroom, using your own images?

 The calendar templates follow the same size and aspect ratio as for the US-sized presets, so they work well with both the presets described in Matt’s article as well as the ISO-sized provided here.

-Finally, many thanks to two great friends for letting me use some of their images in above examples:
+Finally, many thanks to a great friend for letting me use some of her images in above examples:

 - West Kootenays/British Columbia/Canada based Ursula I Abresch, an art photographer whose creativity and photographic eye always inspires.